Travis-CI MacOS builds (denoted

 brew update if the Travis-CI MacOS image hasn’t been updated in a while.

 The Travis-CI status panel shows that the MacOS backlog since March 2018 is typically near zero like the Linux builds.
-Before 2018, the OSX build backlog could be in the hundreds or thousands of jobs–this is no longer an issue.
+Before 2018, the MacOS build backlog could be in the hundreds or thousands of jobs–this is no longer an issue.
 The Linux backlog typically stays at or near zero.

 Paid Travis-CI.com customers should also experience